banisah256-alt/Python-codes/README.md

 # 🐍 Python-codes | Pattern Programs Repository

-A focused collection of Python pattern programs designed to improve logic building, loop control, and problem-solving skills — essential for coding interviews and placement preparation.
+A focused collection of Python pattern programs designed to improve logic building, loop control, and problem-solving skills — essential for coding interviews and placement related preparation.

 ## 📌 About This Repository